ckswilliams/modOpenREM/docs/testgraphviz.rst

 3: Database
 ^^^^^^^^^^^
 PostgreSQL is the recommended database to use with OpenREM.
 It is the only database that OpenREM will calculate median values for charts with.
-Other databases can be used with variable capabilities; see the `Django documentation
+Other databases can be used with varying capabilities; see the `Django documentation
 <https://docs.djangoproject.com/en/1.8/ref/databases/>`_ for more details.
 For testing only, the built-in SQLite3
 database can be used, but this is not suitable for later migration to a production database.